 This business move, at least, was more tactful than the plastic surgery clinic which categorized parking spaces by bra cup size, generating more than a little mirth and outrage.

 Not all recent projects have created an impression of half-baked get rich-rich-quick schemes, however.
 In a far more artful presentation, the People’s Daily early this year reported on the work of artist and jeweler Quan Qingsong, who created a wearable bra sculpture made entirely of jade and gemstones, a project that took over three years.

 This a story from our issue archives.
-It was originally published in March 2016 in our issue “Romance,” and has been lightly edited and updated.
-It can also be read in our book Meanwhile in China: 20 Stories of a Society in Transformation (titled China Dispatches in the international version) .
+It was originally published in May 2016 in our issue “Romance,” and has been lightly edited and updated.
+It can also be read in our book Meanwhile in China: 20 Stories of a Society in Transformation (titled China Dispatches in the international release and available from Amazon).
 Check out our online store for more magazine issues and books you can buy!